TrishulBS/dot.Assignment/README.md

 - **Concurrent Environment**:
    - Since this project is using local database using SQLite, on concurret environment, global database should be used so all machine use one database.
    - Code should be version-controlled using git.
 Deplyment to mutiple machine will be easier
-   - Concurrent update, or delete of rows in the databse should be eliminated
+   - Concurrent update, or delete of rows in the databse should be eliminated.
+Only one operation should be alowed at a time
    - Incoming http request to machines should be evenly distributed
 - **CRUD Routes**:
   - Four routes are implemented for performing CRUD operations on any defined database table: